 While most of the world’s great museum collections resulted from decades of carefully considered acquisitions by curatorial connoisseurs, a few came together quickly from individual collectors with passionate obsessions.
 These are usually specific object-type collections and often come with the benefit of ample funding by the collector.
 FHM founder Jonathan Walford was fortunate to experience this second model when Sonja Bata hired him in 1987 to transform her shoe collection into the Bata Shoe Museum in 1995.

 After leaving Bata in 1999, Jonathan and his partner Kenn Norman pursued a freelance career of independent curatorial work, including developing travelling exhibitions.
 Jonathan authored six books on various aspects of fashion history, from paper dresses to shoes, and the two worked as dealers and appraisers of antique and vintage clothing.
-However, many of their best finds ended up in collections scattered around the world and they began to think about creating their own costume museum.
-This felt like it might make a good retirement project until a series of events changed their plans.
+However, many of their best finds ended up in collections scattered around the world and they mused about creating their own museum, starting with the collection Jonathan had been acquiring since the 1970s for developing lectures.

-A growing interest in vintage fashion developed around the turn of the millennium.
+There was a growing interest in vintage fashion around the turn of the millennium.
 Old clothes became a hotly collected commodity and experienced a rapid rise in auction and online sale prices.
 There were more buyers vying for the best pieces that came onto the market and fewer good pieces were showing up.

 Toronto’s Casa Loma was initially approached as a potential partner for the location of the FHM, but an opportunity for a pilot gallery in a former ironworks factory in Cambridge, which had been renovated into a mall, was offered to the museum for a trial period in 2013.
 Today's city of Cambridge was at the heart of industrial 19th century Canada where textile and clothing production were leading industries.
-The five month exhibition created in the summer and fall of 2013 brought in over 8,000 visitors.
+The five month exhibition created that summer brought in over 8,000 visitors.
 The following spring an exhibition created by the FHM about fashion and architecture at the nearby Waterloo Regional Museum brought in 24,000 visitors in nine months.
-The region looked like a good fit for the Fashion History Museum.
+The region looked like a good fit for the FHM.

-With grants from the Region of Waterloo, City of Cambridge, as well as private fundraising, the museum space was renovated and opened its doors in June 2015.
+With grants from the Region of Waterloo, City of Cambridge, as well as private funding, the museum space was renovated and opened its doors in June 2015.
 However, due to major roadwork re-construction of the main street that year, an official opening was postponed until March 2016.
-That same year, the museum's first employee, Alys Mak-Pilsworth was hired as museum manager, although as a skilled seamstress she also took on conservation work.

 The museum has since grown to become a popular destination for locals and tourists.
 In 2016, the Hespeler community wanted to commend the work done by the private owner to save the post office and raised money to help restore the clock in the tower that every local had set their watches by for sixty years.

-The private owner retired in 2019 and the city of Cambridge purchased the building in the summer of 2020, securing the museum’s tenancy into the future.
-COVID-19 has temporarily closed the museum to the public, but exciting plans are in the works to make the museum more visitor friendly with better access, and more exhibitions space when it reopens.
+The city of Cambridge purchased the building in the summer of 2020, securing the museum’s tenancy into the future.
+COVID-19 closed the museum to the public, but during the shutdown, the museum's interior underwent significant improvements to the storage areas and library; exhibition space in the galleries was increased by 20%, and washrooms and the main emergency exit were made more accessible.

 View of the former Hespeler post office, when newly opened in 1929 (the clock tower was added in 1932.)
 Image courtesy of the City of Cambridge archives.